jcoady/UHG-blog-jekyll/_posts/2023-09-27-markdown-sample.md

           not easy being.
 --------  -----------------------

-A horizontal rule follows.
+A horizontal rule follows using three stars

 ***

+Another one using three dashes

+---

+And another one using three underscores

+___

 Here's a definition list:

 apples
 : Good for making applesauce.

 oranges
 : Citrus!

 tomatoes
 : There's no "e" in tomatoe.

 Again, text is indented 4 spaces.
 (Put a blank line between each term/definition pair to spread things out more.)